SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-There are still a few more decisions to make to put it into a portfolio management process.
-For one hand, the optimal holding is a function of parameters and risk aversion.
-There are parameters to estimate.
-For the other hand
+Obviously, there are still a few more gaps to fill to apply it in a portfolio management process.

+Firstly, we need to fit the one risky asset scenario assumed to the broad investable universe we are facing in the real world.
+One way, as mentioned at the very beginning of the blog, is to set the portfolio construction in two steps: determine the risky asset mix first and then set the leverage on the risky asset mix.

+Another way is simply to extend the optimal holding

 **The Parameter**

-**The frequency**
+**The Discrete World**